Post

 Go to the GAS project → Controller_iOS.gs → modify the content of iOSLoadForm():

-Post-Submission Processing Inside iOSSubmitForm():
+Post-submission Processing Inside iOSSubmitForm():

-Adjust according to the actual GitHub Actions Workflow file name and the workflow_dispatch inputs parameters:
+You can adjust according to the actual GitHub Actions Workflow file name and the workflow_dispatch inputs parameters:

 1